 Startups and disaster relief

-Whatever type of funding is best for you, we have 35 funding opportunities for entrepreneurs in 2022.
-Check out this list to get you started, and then read our tips on how to apply for a small business grant.
+Whatever type of funding is best for you, we have 14 funding opportunities for entrepreneurs in 2023.
+Check out this list to get started, and then read our tips on how to apply for a small business grant.

-The Hello Alice Small Business Growth Fund provides $5,000 business scholarships, virtual events with entrepreneurs and professional development guidance for small businesses.
+The Hello Alice Small Business Growth Fund provides $5,000 in business scholarships, virtual events with entrepreneurs, and professional development guidance for small businesses.
 The purpose of its funding is to help small businesses grow and thrive.
 Applications open at the end of each calendar year.
 To apply, join Hello Alice.

 Every month, the Walmart Local Community Grants hands out grants totaling $10,000 to small nonprofit organizations and $25,000 to one annual winner.
 Each grant ranges between $250 to $5,000 to help sustain and enhance the organization’s contributions to its local community.
 To qualify, the organization must be a 501(c)(3) and CyberGrants FrontDoor verified.
 Applications are open year-round.

-For 10 years, FedEx Small Business Grant Contest has been giving away tens of thousands of dollars annually through small business grants.
-Seven first-place winners receive $20,000 and three grand prize winners receive $50,000, in addition to FedEx print service credits, a Klaviyo subscription, a website audit and other business support services.
+For over 10 years, FedEx Small Business Grant Contest has been giving away tens of thousands of dollars annually through small business grants.
+First-place winners receive $20,000 and grand-prize winners receive $50,000, in addition to FedEx print service credits, a Klaviyo subscription, a website audit, and other business support services.
 Annual entry periods take place in February and winners are announced in May.

 Even the National Institute of Health offers funding opportunities through Small Business Education and Entrepreneurial Development (SEED).
 A whole $1.2 billion in small business funding is accessible through NIH’s Seed Fund.
 Several funding opportunities provide resources for small businesses with an emphasis on innovation research and technology, in addition to developmental support for academic innovators.